People often ask WHAT SORT OF YOGA DO YOU TEACH?

 I left the Melbourne Symphony in 2000 to study yoga full time – initially at Gita Yoga (which turns out to have been the yoga school my mother had attended decades earlier many).

-What pulled me in the direction of Somatics (in the tradition of Thomas Hanna) in the 1st place was no doubt the fact that I have lived with constant daily back pain myself for most of my adult life.
+What pulled me in the direction of Somatics in the first place was the fact that I have lived with constant daily back pain myself for most of my adult life.
 What keeps me studying and teaching Somatics is that so many people who I teach and who I know, live with pain themselves.
 Somatics is a magical and simple practice that can give us the ability to take some control over this, and to change habitual patterns of movement that perhaps don’t serve us.

 8.30am Somatics, Yoga & Meditation